Chaos on the hypercube: Thermofield double state

 \section{Thermofield double state}

 In this section we construct the ThermoField Double (TFD) state corresponding the ground state of the hypercubic model.
-Whether or not this is the case is a basis-dependent statement, and we have to identify an appropriate basis.
-Inspired by the Maldacena-Qi model we use the sum of a left SYK model and a right SYK model, and in this case we illustrate our construction by choosing a two-body Hamiltonian.
+Whether or not the ground state is a TFD state is a basis-dependent statement, and we have to identify an appropriate basis.
+Inspired by the Maldacena-Qi model we use the sum of a left SYK model and a right SYK model to construct a basis, and in this case we illustrate our construction by choosing a two-body Hamiltonian.
 We remark that in the MQ model, ``left'' and ``right'' refer to the two sides of a worm hole, and quantum mechanically this translates to the fact the elementary fermion operators factorize into tensor products in a product Hilbert space.
-In this paper we do not dwell on the space-time interpretations of the HC model, so we use the terms to simply refer to the tensor product structure.
-General arguments to construct a TFD state were given is \cite{cottrell:2018ash}, and applications of the TFD state can be found in \cite{Maldacena:2001kr,delCampo:2017ftn}.
+In this paper we do not dwell on the space-time interpretations of the HC model, so we use the terms simply to refer to the tensor product structure.
+General arguments to construct a TFD state are given in \cite{cottrell:2018ash}, and applications of the TFD state can be found in \cite{Maldacena:2001kr,delCampo:2017ftn}.
+In this section mostly focus on the zero flux case which can be analyzed analytically.
+At nonzero flux, the ground state can only be obtained numerically, and is compared to a TFD state at the end of this section.

 The first observation is that the coupling of the Maldacena-Qi model is equivalent to the Parisi Hamiltonian at zero flux, which can be expressed in terms of the gamma matrices defined in equation \eqref{gamma-hc}.
 We thus have \be H(\phi = 0) =i \sum_{k=1}^d \gamma_k^L\gamma_k^R = U H_{MQ}U^{-1} \ee with \be H_{MQ}=i\sum_{k=1}^d \tilde \gamma_k^L \tilde \gamma_k^R , \ee where the gamma matrices $\tilde \gamma_k^{L(R)}$ are in a representation that was used in \cite{Garcia-Garcia:2019poj} to prove that the ground state of the Maldacena-Qi model is a TFD state.
 Specifically, \be \ee where $\tilde{\gamma}_k$ are Dirac matrices in $d/2$ dimensions and $\tilde{\gamma}_c$ is the corresponding chirality Dirac matrix.
 For this construction to work we need $d/2$ to be even, namely $d$ is a multiple of $4$.
 The $\tilde\gamma^L$ and $\tilde\gamma^R$ matrices can be obtained by a permutation of the $\gamma^L$ and $\gamma^R$ matrices in equation \eref{gamma-hc} as follows: